IBM/integrity-enforcer/docs/ACM/README_ENABLE_ISHIELD_PROTECTION_ACM_ENV.md

       Wait for few mintutes for policies to be setup in the ACM hub cluster and managed cluster(s)

       Confirm the status (i.e. Compliance) of `policy-integrity` in the ACM hub cluster.
 You can find `policy-integrity` in the ACM Multicloud webconsole (Governace and Risk).
 Compliance status of `policy-integrity` means that `policy-integrity` is also created in an ACM managed cluster(s).
-This will trigger the deployment of Integrity Verifier operator to an ACM managed cluster(s), in the target namespace specified in the `policy-integrity`.
+This will trigger the deployment of Integrity Shield operator to an ACM managed cluster(s), in the target namespace specified in the `policy-integrity`.

       c) Enable Integrity Verifiier protection in an ACM managed cluster (GitOps).

-      After confirming compliance status of `policy-integrity` in the ACM hub cluster, you can enable Integrity Verifier protection in an ACM managed cluster(s) as follows.
+      After confirming compliance status of `policy-integrity` in the ACM hub cluster, you can enable Integrity Shield protection in an ACM managed cluster(s) as follows.

       Change the `complianceType` configuration for `integrity-cr-policy` from `mustnothave` to `musthave` in `policy-integrity.yaml` in the directory `policy-collection/community/CM-Configuration-Management/` of the cloned GitHub repository.